deeplearningbrasil/mars-gym/README.rst

 ::

     @article{santana2020mars,
-      title={MARS-Gym: A Gym framework to model, train, and evaluate recommendationsystems for marketplaces}, author={Marlesson R. O. de Santana and
+      title={MARS-Gym: A Gym framework to model, train, and evaluate recommendation systems for marketplaces}, author={Marlesson R. O. de Santana and
               Luckeciano C. Melo and
               Fernando H. F. Camargo and